-Sony A6500 versus Sony RX1R II
+Sony A6500 vs RX1R II

-The Sony Alpha A6500 and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were officially introduced, respectively, in October 2016 and October 2015.
+The Sony Alpha A6500 and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were revealed to the public, respectively, in October 2016 and October 2015.
 The A6500 is a mirrorless interchangeable lens camera, while the RX1R II is a fixed lens compact.
 The cameras are based on an APS-C (A6500) and a full frame (RX1R II) sensor.
-The A6500 has a resolution of 24 megapixel, whereas the RX1R II provides 42.2 MP.
+The A6500 has a resolution of 24 megapixels, whereas the RX1R II provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is notably smaller (9 percent) than the Sony A6500.
 It is worth mentioning in this context that the A6500 is splash and dust resistant, while the RX1R II does not feature any corresponding weather-sealing.